H. S. S. Lawrence: Head of School education

-As Special Officer for restructuring Educational Pattern in Tamil Nadu and as Director of School Education, Dr. Lawrence planned and implemented the All India 10+2+3 pattern of education in 1978.
-As "Founder Chairman of the Board of Higher Secondary Education", he established Higher Secondary Education on sound foundations that even rural students could undertake 12 years of education without difficulty.
-This is unique in India and the last 30 years have shown it as a highly successful pattern of education.
+As Special Officer for restructuring Educational Pattern in Tamil Nadu and as Director of School Education, Dr. Lawrence was involved in the planning and implementation of the All India 10+2+3 pattern of education in 1978.
+As "Founder Chairman of the Board of Higher Secondary Education", he contributed to the establishment of the higher secondary education system on sound foundations including its expansion to rural areas.
 Hence Dr. Lawrence is regarded to be the "Architect of Higher Secondary Education in Tamil Nadu".

 Lawrence as Director of School Education brought the few Matriculation schools affiliated to Madras and Madurai Universities under a separate Board of Matriculation Schools with him as Chairman.
 Today the number of Matriculation Schools has grown to over 2200.
 Lawrence is regarded to be the Founder Chairman Board of Matriculation Schools.